 - 2 cups shredded mozzarealla cheese

 - 2 tablespoons ground flax meal

-In a microwave proof mixing bowl combine the shredded mozzarella cheese and cream cheese.
-Heat in 30 second increments, stirring in between until completely melted.
+- In a microwave-safe mixing bowl, combine the shredded mozzarella cheese and cream cheese.
+Heat in 30-second increments, stirring in between, until completely melted.

-Add the almond flour and ground flax meal.
+- Add the almond flour, baking powder and ground flax meal.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 134Total Fat: 5.1gCarbohydrates: 3.8gFiber: 1.4gProtein: 11.2g

 If you are new to Keto try my favorite Sausage Egg and Cheese Bites, they contain less than one net carb per bite and they are perfect for meal prep!
 One of my favorite easy low carb dinners is this One Pan Cabbage Casserole.
 It is so easy, cheesy and delicious and it has less than 9 net carbs per serving.
 Some other favorites, Keto Chocolate Cookies, Pimento Cheese and Bacon Stuffed Peppers and Sausage and Cream Cheese Pinwheels!